-At June 30, 2020, our unsecured debt consisted of \$15.9 billion of senior unsecured notes of the Operating Partnership, \$3.1 billion outstanding under the Operating Partnership's \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$750.0 million outstanding under the Operating Partnership's \$3.5 billion unsecured revolving credit facility, or Supplemental Facility, and \$702.3 million outstanding under the Operating Partnership's global unsecured commercial paper note program, or Commercial Paper program.
+At September 30, 2020, our unsecured debt consisted of \$17.0 billion of senior unsecured notes of the Operating Partnership, \$625.0 million outstanding under the Operating Partnership's \$4.0 billion unsecured revolving credit facility, or Credit Facility, and \$622.7 million outstanding under the Operating Partnership's global unsecured commercial paper note program, or Commercial Paper program.

-On March 16, 2020, the Operating Partnership replaced in its entirety its existing \$4.0 billion unsecured revolving credit facility by entering into an unsecured credit facility comprised of (i) an amendment and extension of the Credit Facility and (ii) a \$2.0 billion Term Facility.
+On March 16, 2020, the Operating Partnership replaced in its entirety its existing \$4.0 billion unsecured revolving credit facility by entering into an unsecured credit facility comprised of (i) an amendment and extension of the Credit Facility and (ii) a \$2.0 billion delayed-draw term loan facility, or Term Facility, or together with the Credit Facility and the Supplemental Facility, the Facilities.
 The Credit Facility and the Term Facility can be increased in the form of either additional commitments under the Credit Facility or incremental term loans under the Term Facility in an aggregate amount for all such increases not to exceed \$1.0 billion, for a total aggregate size of \$7.0 billion, in each case, subject to obtaining additional lender commitments and satisfying certain customary conditions precedent.
 Borrowings may be denominated in U.S. dollars, Euro, Yen, Sterling, Canadian dollars and Australian dollars.
 Borrowings in currencies other than the U.S. dollar are limited to 95% of the maximum revolving credit amount, as defined.
 The initial maturity date of the Term Facility and Credit Facility are June 30, 2022 and June 30, 2024, respectively.
 Each of the Term Facility and Credit Facility can be extended for two additional six-month periods to June 30, 2023 and June 30, 2025, respectively, at our sole option, subject to satisfying certain customary conditions precedent.
 The Term Facility is available via a single draw during the nine-month period following March 16, 2020.